 I took a few courses in biblical studies and Christian apologetics as an undergraduate.
 The courses definitely influenced my thinking, but not in the way that I expected.

 For years, I intended to study engineering.
 In my senior year of high school, I was admitted to a public school with a decent engineering program.
 But late in the summer, I changed my mind.
-I had recently become a Christian and I was dating someone who was going to the Christian college.
-And apparently that was enough to convince 18-year-old me that I should go to the Christian college to study the Bible.
-(Aside: Can you believe that 18 year old me was allowed to vote and serve on a jury?)
-So how did I get into Apologetics?
+I had recently become a Christian and I was dating someone who was going to a Christian college.
+And apparently that was enough to convince 18-year-old-me that I should also go to a Christian college and study the Bible.
+(Aside: Can you believe that 18-year-old-me was allowed to vote and serve on a jury?)

 I signed up for Christian apologetics courses — as well as biblical studies courses — hoping to find compelling arguments to rationalize my relatively new faith.
 At first, the arguments seemed compelling.
 I remember being excited to take the arguments to unbelieving friends back home and see what they had to say.